 We start with the tofu.
 Because this is silken tofu which is difficult to handle, I coated the tofu cubes with starch before frying.

 Into a pan of hot oil went the tofu where they fried until golden and crisp.

 Next comes the pork which had already been cooked.
 The meat was cut into cubes and fried until browned and crisp.

 When the pork is nicely browned, the spices were added.

 Finally, the tofu cubes joined the pork, the sauces were added, everything was tossed together and the lechon kawali con tokwa was done.

-- 1 c. of boiled and cubed pork belly
+- 1 cup pork belly boiled and cubed

 - a drizzle of sesame seed oil

 Heat the cooking oil in a wok or frying pan.